 Being one of the few female Sound Supervisors around, I’ve also supervised the sound on the award winning 'Adult Life Skills' (Tribeca FF), 'Rate Me' (Cannes Quinzaine) and BIFA winner 'The Goob'.

 I’m drawn to challenging projects with high production values and always work to push the boundaries of film and TV sound.
 Experienced in every aspect of sound design, from dialogue editing to complete sound post-production supervision, my freelance career is built on a background of working with some of the most respected names in the industry – including Sound Designer Paul Davies (You Were Never Really Here, Hunger, We Need To Talk About Kevin, The Proposition).
 I'm currently part of the BIFA Nomination Committee and has previously served as Vice Chair of The Association of Motion Picture Sound (AMPS) and been mentored by Dawn Airey (CEO of Getty Images).
 Working from my fully-equipped Brighton sound studio, I also have access to the best facilities in London and can pull together an expert team from my network of experienced sound professionals.
 Passionate about contributing to the wider industry and promoting diversity, I mentor several budding sound designers and regularly give talks, university master-classes and curate events.
-I'm represented by Anna Hird at United Agents for all Head of Department/Sound Supervisory roles.
+I also co-founded the online network Women Who Are Sound (WWAS).